 - 135 g sugar

-Preheat oven to 150ºC and prepare your water bath.
+- Preheat oven to 150ºC and prepare your hot water bath.

-Put the cake pan into the water bath, ensuring that the water height reaches at least a third of the cake pan.
+- Put the cake pan into the hot water bath, ensuring that the water height reaches at least a third of the cake pan.